-So if you haven’t been arrested, and have graduated college it’s pretty easy to get an english teaching job.
+So if you haven’t been arrested, and have graduated college it’s pretty easy to get an English teaching job.
 Demand is through the roof, and supply is low.
-If you happen have a friend who is already teaching/ or has already taught english, it’s even easier to get a job.
-This is how Megan got her job teaching english.
+If you happen to have a friend who is already teaching/ or has already taught English, it’s even easier to get a job.
+This is how Megan got her job teaching English.
 The original plan was that she wasn’t coming to Korea.
 Our relationship would go through the ultimate test and we would see what happened.
-After a few months of Megan’s new job and me having a great time in Korea I asked my recruiter who helped me get started in Korea and within two weeks Megan was setup with a job, but just had to wait three months for the background check .
+After a few months of Megan’s new job and me having a great time in Korea I asked my recruiter who helped me get started in Korea and within two weeks Megan was set up with a job, but just had to wait three months for the background check.
 Again, with no experience!
-She was situated a 30 minute commute from where I worked, we moved into a new apartment that was $20 more than what I was paying before and just lived off of one paycheck easily!
+She was situated a 30-minute commute from where I worked, we moved into a new apartment that was $20 more than what I was paying before and just lived off of one paycheck easily!

-We personally believe it is rather easy to not only get a teaching job in South Korea, but to be able to make around $2,800 a month while doing so.
-We base this off of both of our experiences getting jobs with absolutely no experience, or any idea of what to do.
+We personally believe it is rather easy to not only get a teaching job in South Korea but to be able to make around $2,800 a month while doing so.
+We base this off of both of our experiences getting jobs with absolutely no experience or any idea of what to do.
 The main ingredient is actually trying.
-Ultimately the whole process may take about three or so months, but most of that is waiting on your FBI background check and how quickly you can get them all the information you need.
+Ultimately the whole process may take about three or so months, but most of that is waiting for your FBI background check and how quickly you can get them all the information you need.

 The next step is making sure you get the amount of money you want for your own personal savings goals.
 The fact that Chungdahms starting pay was $28 an hour was a huge incentive for us.
-But after living in Korea for a year and learning more about a different schools, academies, and opportunities we learned that there are definitely better paying jobs, and way worse paying jobs.
+But after living in Korea for a year and learning more about different schools, academies, and opportunities we learned that there are definitely better-paying jobs, and way worse paying jobs.
 But can you easily land a job paying $28 an hour?
-That depends on if you have a criminal history, a college degree, and are a native english speaker.
+That depends on if you have a criminal history, a college degree, and are a native English speaker.
 If so, the job is yours if you try.
-For non-native english speakers, it’s still possible, but may be a bit more difficult.
+For non-native English speakers, it’s still possible, but maybe a bit more difficult.

 Interested in Starting Teaching?

-If you have more questions about teaching english in Korea please feel free to ask us in the comments below or send us an e-mail using the contact page here.
+If you have more questions about teaching English in Korea please feel free to ask us in the comments below or send us an e-mail using the contact page.